EvelynVoce/Open-Source-Suggestion-Algorithm/README.md

 The film data includes:
-Film title
+Film title,
-Release date
+Release date,
-Film genre
+Film genre,
-Directors
-Writers
+Directors,
+Writers,
-Cast
+Cast and
 Related films

 Account data includes:
-Hashed usernames
+Hashed usernames,
-Hashed Passwords
+Hashed Passwords and
+watched films

 TV shows are included in this system too however they may be missing certain categories of data.
 In this case data may appear to be wrong in the csv file however the system still operates as intended despite this missing data.